omerbez/Social-Network-RESTful-API/README.md

-Spring boot application which expose RESTful API will all the REST guidlines, The application was designed and built by 4 layers architecture (Presentation, Business, Persistence, and Database layers) and includes Users, Groups, Pages, Posts, and Comments Entities.
+Spring boot application which expose RESTful API with all the REST guidlines.
+The purpose of the application is to manage and demonstrate a Social Network which contains users, pages, groups, posts and comments with a fully persistence, while preserving SOLID principles.
+Architecture: 4 layers architecture (Presentation, Business, Persistence, and Database layers)
-Technologies: Java8, Spring boot (Spring Data JPA, HATEOES, REST, Hibernate..), MySQL DB.
+Technologies: Java8, Spring boot (Spring Data JPA, HATEOES, REST, Hibernate), MySQL DB.

 ![Alt text](doc/diagram.png?raw=true "Architecture Diagram")